 A Solution to Cross-State Licensure: Regional Medical Excellence Zones

-During the COVID-19 pandemic exposed the barriers posed by the fragmentation of state licensure laws.
-At the outset of the pandemic, all 50 states have used emergency authority to waive some aspect(s) of state licensure laws to facilitate patient access to care.
+The COVID-19 pandemic exposed the barriers posed by the fragmentation of state licensure laws.
+At the outset of the pandemic, all 50 states and the District of Columbia used emergency authority to waive some aspect(s) of state licensure laws to facilitate patient access to care.
 Additionally, the Emergency Management Assistance Compact (EMAC) was amended to create a model executive order to allow for care across state lines.
 This is the first time that consumers have had the ability, on a widespread basis, to access care from providers in other states.
 Prior to the pandemic, only medical practitioners serving active duty military or veterans through the Veterans Administration, and registered nurses in certain states, could provide care across state lines without a license in the state where the patient is located.

 Key features of the Medical Excellence Zone include:

-- Close and ongoing collaboration and information sharing between states ensures that medical malpractice and other important licensure issues are dealt with proactively and effectively.
+- Close and ongoing collaboration, and information sharing between jurisdictions, ensures medical malpractice, discipline and other licensure issues are dealt with proactively and effectively.

-- Practitioners wishing to practice within the Zone register and are verified to receive an authorization to practice in the Zone participating states by a regional coordinating body.
+- Health care professionals wishing to practice within the Zone apply and are verified to receive an authorization to practice in the Zone participating states by a regional coordinating body.

 Immediate benefits of the Medical Excellence Zone include:

 - Increased flexibility for patients to access their health care providers, enabling stronger patient-provider relationships and the enhancement of continuity of care, as well as more convenient telehealth and after-hours care from those clinicians.

-- Participation in the Medical Excellence Zone allows states to ensure all of their citizens are able to access best-in-class care regardless of whether they live in urban or rural areas, eliminating needless care disparities resulting solely because of geographic differences.
+- Ability to ensure patients have access to best-in-class care regardless of whether they live in urban or rural areas, eliminating needless care disparities resulting solely because of geographic differences.
 This is not only about convenience and choice, but about increasing access for medically underserved communities and patients regardless of where they are located.

-- States participating in the Medical Excellence Zone will be looked to as a model by other regions where metropolitan areas span state lines and lead to significant cross-border care.
+- Jurisdictions participating in the Medical Excellence Zone will be looked to as a model by other regions where metropolitan areas span state lines and lead to significant cross-border care.